Browser does not support script.

 Close-up of a bee on a lavender plant outside the Lord Mayor's Walk building on campus.

-We are here to help you when things aren’t going right, whether that’s related to your University experience or because of another member of our University community.
+We are here to help you when things are not going right, whether that's related to your University experience or because of another member of our University community.

 Depending on the nature of your concern there will be different options and support available to you.
 Explore the options below to access the support that will work best for you.